babons/linear-alg-c-project/notes.md

 If a matrix is in REF there are a set of properties:
 Zero Rows at the buttom - If any rows are all zeros, they should be at the bottom

-Leading 1s - First entry of a non-zero row (leading entry) can be any non-zero numner
+Leading 1s - First entry of a non-zero row (leading entry) can be any non-zero number

 Staggered Leading 1s - Leading entry in a row must be to the right of the leading entry in the row above it.